LMCC | Medical Council of Canada

 • Clerkships, clinical fellowships, memberships, and research or work positions do not qualify as postgraduate clinical medical training.

-All candidates whose only postgraduate training falls into this category, must submit both:
+All candidates whose only internship or residency training falls into this category, must submit both:

-• The original Prediploma training attestation form (to confirm equivalency to postgraduate clinical medical training in Canada)
+• The Pre-diploma training attestation form (to confirm equivalency to postgraduate clinical medical training in Canada)

 • A copy of their full medical school transcript in the original language accompanied by an original translation if the document is in a language other than English or French